Anxo55/Learn-BootStrap/README.md

 # Learn-BootStrap
-Somre practica about BootStrap to learn
+Some practice about BootStrap to learn